apoorvyadav1111/aws-ccp-udemy-notes/section-6-ec2-intance-store/README.md

 - Its a network drive
 - bit latency
 - can be detached and attached to another instance
-- is locked to an AZ, hence camt be attached to instance in another AZ
+- is locked to an AZ, hence cant be attached to instance in another AZ
 - Have a provisioned capacity in GBS, IOPS
 - get billed for all the provisioned capacity
 - Can attach more than one EBS to one EC2 instance